niebert/Handlebars4Code/README.md

     }
   };
 ```
+The `superclassname` is not empty and has the value `"MySuperClass"`.
+The `ifcond` used in the template will insert a line by the use of an  if-condition.

 #### Compiler Output: `ifcond`
-The compiler call for the JSON data and the template generates the following code
+The compiler call for the JSON data and the template generates the following code:

 ```javascript
 //#################################################################